AnuragCoder123/PwC-Switzerland-Power-BI-in-Data-Analytics-Virtual-Case-Experience/README.md

 1.Call Centre Trends:

+Total Calls Handled: 5,000
+Answered Calls: 81.08%
+Average Call Duration: 3.75 minutes
+Average Speed of Answer: 67.52 seconds
+Customer Satisfaction Score: 3.40 out of 5
 Identified patterns in call volumes, peak times, and response rates, enabling better workforce planning and improved customer satisfaction.
 Highlighted areas where call handling efficiency could be improved.
-Customer Retention:

 2.Customer Retention:

+Total Customers Analyzed: 7,043
+Churn Rate: 26.54%
+Average Monthly Charges: $64.76
+Average Tenure: 32.37 months
 Revealed factors contributing to customer churn, including response delays and unresolved complaints.
 Suggested actionable strategies to increase retention rates, such as improving response times and personalized communication.
-Diversity & Inclusion:

-3.Diversity and Inclusion:
+3.Diversity & Inclusion:

+Total Employees Analyzed: 500
+Female Representation: 41.00%
+Leadership Roles Held by Women: 25.71%
 Evaluated employee demographics and diversity metrics to promote a more inclusive workplace.
 Delivered insights to guide the company's HR policies for fostering equity and representation.

 This project demonstrates the ability to turn raw data into actionable business insights, providing a foundation for strategic decision-making.
 By leveraging data visualization tools like Power BI, organizations can uncover trends, address challenges, and seize opportunities more effectively.